wootencl/timeSheetApplication/README.md

   + Right now there's some server error handling on forms but none really for othere API calls.
 Need to add something where if a 500 is returned that should be relayed to the user and prevent a crash.
 + Add a loader gif for transitions and retrieving data from the server.
 + Start using HTTPS.
++ Make sure everthing is in order with even garbage collection in the Admin View.
++ Handle missing weeks in calendar view on the user page.

 #####Low Priority (!)
 + Trim whitespaces from inputs.
 + Smoother delete/add animations on the Admin Panel.
++ Some amounts of async. logic problems.
+  + New to async. programming so I'm hoping to come back and fix these.
++ Handling of user being autologged out on cookie expiration.
++ Look into sorting the timesheets returned from the server by date.
+Currently it seems to be doing that by defauly but further research is required to see if the comparison backbone is using is actually comparing datetimes.

 #####Bugs/Edge Case Issues:
 + Deletion of a user while that user is logged in.
 + On resize opened 'user' panes in the Admin Panel should resize as well.

 ####Demo:
-This is a demo I launched a couple weeks ago (3/21.16).
+This is a demo I launched a couple weeks ago (3.21.16).
 Basic deployment on my AWS EC2 instance.
 I've got a git repository connected to the server located in my 'dist' folder that I typically push from everytime I push to Github.

 Demo Link: [tsaDemo](http://tsaDemo.clwproductions.com)